4kelly/material-mkdocs-blog/README.md

 [MkDocs](https://www.mkdocs.org) is a static site generator.
 [Material MkDocs](https://squidfunk.github.io/mkdocs-material/) is a theme for MkDocs.
 MkDocs has no built-in support for blogging, but it is extensible enough to easily add your own.
+This repo is the experimental precursor to a MkDocs [plugin](https://www.mkdocs.org/dev-guide/plugins/), if there is demand.

 🚀 Annotate your posts with a beautiful signature!